10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 When building a component, test it against extreme content scenarios.
 For example:

-* A navigation menu with 20 items instead of 5.
+- A navigation menu with twenty items instead of five.
+- A card designed to display an image but rendered without one.
-* A card title that wraps onto three or more lines.
+- A card meant for a single-line title, but the title wraps to three or more lines.
-* A card title that is just one word.
+- A card title that consists of a single word.
-* An excerpt that's 300 characters long—or empty.
+- An excerpt that is three hundred characters long, or completely empty.

+The goal is to make these situations work.
+They may not look ideal, but they should remain usable and accessible.

-Building flexible, content-agnostic components makes your work more resilient to change.
-It reduces the need for constant adjustments and protects the layout from breaking when new content doesn’t fit the original plan.
-In practice, requirements often evolve throughout a project's lifecycle.
+Designing flexible, content-agnostic components makes your work more resilient over time.
+It reduces the need for constant adjustments and helps protect layouts from breaking when content does not match the original assumptions.
+In practice, requirements tend to change as a project moves forward.

 <h2 id="minimal-styles" class="anchor-heading">Write Only the Styles You Need, Don't Do Too Much {% include Util/link_anchor anchor="minimal-styles" %}</h2>